Time To Read – 9 mins

 Road Trips can be a really fun part of summer if you are prepared.
-Have you ever been caught off guard with a longer-than-expected car ride that has your entire family regretting their decision to step foot in the car?
+Have you ever been caught off guard by a longer-than-expected car ride that has your entire family regretting their decision to step foot in the car?
 I have!
 And it is so miserable for everyone!
 Since then, I have vowed not to be underprepared when it comes to travel snacks and activities in the car, even on a short trip to Grandma’s house.
 So here are our favorite travel snacks for kids.

 I have seen so many cute ideas of people organizing their kids’ snacks in compartmentalized containers and while it looks cute, can you even imagine the mess